hackclub/hackclub/workshops/parallax_effect/README.md

 **using vanilla javaScript**

 One of the most popular effects of the modern web experience is the **parallax effect**.
-There are many javaScript libraries available out there for creating parallax effect.
-But we are going to use vanilla javascript to make one.
-Then get started and follow along!
+We will be building basic-starter parallax effect
 You should have some beginner-intermediate knowledge about HTML, CSS and some javaScript.

 We are going to make something like this